Practical Steps for Accessing Files on a RAID Disk Without NAS Promise Vess 1740s Access

 Yes, natural disasters such as floods or fires can result in data loss for NAS Promise Vess 1740s devices.
 These devices are physical storage systems that can be damaged or destroyed in the event of a disaster.
 Water damage from floods or fire damage can render the devices inoperable, leading to data loss.
 It is important to have proper backup and disaster recovery measures in place to protect data in such situations.

-Although NAS Vess 1740s can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Vess 1740s can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view